seangwright/kentico-xperience-13-style-guide/docs/guide/project-setup-and-configuration.md

 **Why?**

 `Directory.Build.props` and `Directory.Build.targets` are a convenient way to [define common MSBuild properties and behavior](https://docs.microsoft.com/en-us/visualstudio/msbuild/customize-your-build?view=vs-2022#directorybuildprops-and-directorybuildtargets) in a single location.
-While these files are most useful in libaries that are shared via NuGet packages, applications can also benefit from them.
+While these files are most useful in libraries that are shared via NuGet packages, applications can also benefit from them.

 Adding the following to a `Directory.Build.props` would enable [nullable reference types](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references) for the entire solution and ensure any nullability warnings are treated as compilation errors: